 These medications and approximate costs include:

 When it comes to dosing, your veterinarian will recommend the correct amount and frequency of the medication for your dog, which may affect the cost.
+Be sure to inform your veterinarian about all other medications or supplements your pet takes.

 If no cause is found for your dog’s seizures, your veterinarian may not recommend treatment.
-Similarly, if your dog experiences only one to three seizures per year medication might not be necessary, Dr. Werber explains.
+Similarly, if your dog experiences only one to three seizures per year, medication might not be necessary, Dr. Werber explains.

-Tips to Prevent Dog Seizures
+Tips to Help Avoid Dog Seizures

 There is no definitive way to stop your dog from having seizures due to a health condition, but if you notice that a trigger like loud noises sets off your dog's seizures, then do whatever you can to prevent those things.
 This might include keeping your dog confined in a quiet room during noisy celebrations, thunderstorms or fireworks displays.

-You'll also want to keep your dog away from any potential toxins in your home, like medications or cleaners, by locking them away in cabinets or other areas that they can't reach.
+It’s recommended to keep your dog away from any potential toxins in your home, like medications or cleaners, by locking them away in cabinets or other areas that they can't reach.

 While you can control ongoing seizures with medication, there are no medications that you can give your dog to prevent them from occurring in the first place.